 How many Antarctic Ice Marathon & 100k races have occured?

-There have been nine Antarctic Ice Marathon & 100k races to date.
-The 2014 race is the 10th edition of the event.
+There have been 12 Antarctic Ice Marathon and 100km races to date.

-The 2015 Antarctic Ice Marathon is scheduled to take place on 15 January 2015.
+The 2017 Antarctic 100k race is scheduled to take place on 21 January.
 See the Race Schedule section for complete details.

-The 2015 Antarctic Ice Marathon / Half Marathon is scheduled to take place on 19 November 2015.
+The 2017 Antarctic Ice Marathon / Half Marathon races are scheduled to take place on 24 November.
 See the Race Schedule section for complete details.

 How much does it cost to register?